Board of Admiralty: History

 The office of Lord High Admiral was created in around 1400 to take charge of the Royal Navy of the Kingdom of England.
 It was one of the Great Officers of State.
 The office could be exercised by an individual (as was invariably the case until 1628), by the Crown directly (as was the case between 1684 and 1689), or by a Board of Admiralty.
 The office of the Lord High Admiral from creation was the titular head of the Royal Navy and its holders were primarily responsible for policy direction, operational control and maritime jurisdiction of the service.

-On the death of the Duke of Buckingham in 1628 his office of Lord High Admiral was put into commission by King Charles I, six Lords Commissioners of the Admiralty were appointed to execute the office jointly.
+On the death of George Villiers, 1st Duke of Buckingham in 1628 his office of Lord High Admiral was put into commission by Charles I, six Lords Commissioners of the Admiralty were appointed to execute the office jointly.
 In 1638 the office of Lord High Admiral was revived, but throughout the rest of the seventeenth century there were periods when the office was again in commission and even when there was a Lord High Admiral, he was often advised by a separate council, which was virtually a Board of Admiralty under another name.

-After the serving Lord High Admiral, the Duke of York (future James II of England), had been disqualified from the office as a Roman Catholic following the Test Act of 1673, the Board of Commissioners consisted of between twelve and sixteen Privy Councillors, who served without salaries.
+After the serving Lord High Admiral, James, Duke of York (future James II of England), had been disqualified from the office as a Roman Catholic following the Test Act 1673, the Board of Commissioners consisted of between twelve and sixteen Privy Councillors, who served without salaries.
 In 1679 this was changed, and the number of Commissioners was reduced to seven, who were to receive salaries and need not be members of the Privy Council.

 Finally in 1708, soon after the creation of the Kingdom of Great Britain, the Board of Admiralty became the normal instrument for governing the navy operationally on a day to basis, however the responsibility for the day to day administrative affairs of the naval service lay with another authority known as the Navy Board, established earlier by King Henry VIII in 1546, which had evolved out of the Council of the Marine.
 There was an exception for the period from 1827 to 1828, when the office of Lord High Admiral was briefly revived for William, Duke of Clarence, later King William IV.